Patriots Deny Report Tom Brady Threatened to Retire If Rob Gronkowski Was Traded

 Now, there are rumors that Belichick was once again overruled.

 Gronkowski, 29, made headlines when he revealed after a 41-33 Super Bowl loss to the Philadelphia Eagles in February that he was considering retirement.
-He wound up deciding to play football in 2018, although it's not clear if that decision would have been impacted if he had been traded.
+He has since confirmed that he will play in 2018:

 The 6'6", 265-pound tight end had 69 catches for 1,084 yards and eight touchdowns last season, adding 16 catches for 218 yards and three scores during the playoffs.
 He was knocked out of the AFC Championship Game with a concussion but returned to play in the Super Bowl.